Register your office to receive a $50 credit towards your first case.

 A modern dental lab should be fluent in both traditional techniques and digital technology.
 A lab that integrates a digital workflow can offer a higher level of precision and efficiency.
 When you send a digital scan, the lab can use CAD software to design the wax-up with incredible accuracy, ensuring the final model is a perfect blueprint for the case.
 This process enhances, rather than replaces, the technician’s artistry.
 It allows for easier collaboration, faster modifications, and a more predictable outcome.
 Working with a digitally-equipped lab streamlines your entire process, from the initial impression to the final seating, saving you valuable chair time and reducing the need for adjustments.

-Communication and Turnaround Time
+Don’t Overlook Communication and Turnaround

 Clear, consistent communication is the backbone of a strong lab partnership.
 Your lab should be accessible, responsive, and eager to collaborate on case details.
 When discussing specifics like margins or occlusion, you need to feel confident that your instructions are understood and will be executed perfectly.
 Beyond communication, a reliable turnaround time is essential for managing your schedule and your patients’ expectations.
 A great lab provides a predictable schedule you can count on, allowing you to book follow-up appointments with confidence.
 This partnership ensures that from the diagnostic phase to the final restoration, the entire process is smooth, predictable, and centered on outstanding patient care.

-Overcoming Common Wax-Up Challenges
+Solving Common Wax-Up Hurdles

 Diagnostic wax-ups are a fantastic tool, but incorporating them into your practice can present a few hurdles.
 From finding time in a busy schedule to aligning the final result with the patient’s vision, some common challenges can arise.
 The good news is that they are completely manageable with the right approach and a great lab partner.
 Let’s walk through how to handle them so you can make wax-ups a valuable, stress-free part of your treatment planning.

-Integrating Wax-Ups into Your Workflow
+Fitting Wax-Ups into Your Daily Practice

 Bringing diagnostic wax-ups into your routine can feel like adding another step to a packed schedule.
 The key is to see it not as an extra task, but as a foundational part of your treatment plan.
 A basic wax-up acts as a blueprint, showing you exactly what procedures are needed.
 This initial planning saves time and adjustments later.
 Start by identifying specific case types, like cosmetic or implant cases, where a wax-up offers the most value.
 Embracing digital case solutions also makes integration much smoother, allowing for quick collaboration and predictable results.